GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 Let's now move onto more advanced functionality specific to BSL.

 # Non-programmable states
-Aside from the **code** block, a **technique** can also specify four blocks that allow it to control non-programmable parts of the pipeline:
+Aside from the **code** block, a **shader** can also specify four blocks that allow it to control non-programmable parts of the pipeline:
  - **raster** - Allows you to set options related to rasterization, like rasterization mode (fill/wireframe), cull mode, etc.
  - **depth** - Allows you to set options related to depth buffer and depth comparison, like enabling/disabling depth reads or writes, or changing the depth comparison function
  - **stencil** - Allows you to set options related to the stencil buffer and stencil test, like enabling stencil test and setting the test operations